pandysong/openwrt/new-package.md

 cd staging_dir/target-mipsel_24kc_musl/pkginfo
 grep -lr "abcdefgh" --include="*.provides" ./
 ```

-replace the "abcdefgh" with your missing dependency.
+Replace the "xxxxx" with your missing dependency.
+You may find a list of
-you may find a list of xxx.provides files use one of them in your package
+xxx.provides files use one of them in your package

 Makefile

 ```bash